Our Day in Cartagena: Exploring Spain’s Historic Port

 Disclosure: This post may contain affiliate links.
 If you click through and make a purchase, I may earn a small commission at no extra cost to you.
 I only recommend products and services I trust.

-Starting the Day at Conception Castle
+Starting the Day at Concepción Castle

-Getting to Conception Castle: Lift or Walk?
+Getting to the Castle: Lift or Walk?

-Exploring the Castle’s Rich History
+Exploring the Castle’s Past

 Keep Up with Us